georust/rinex/README.md

 - File production might lack some features, mostly because we're currently focused on data processing

 ## Repository

+This library is reduced to parser libraries, previous applications have been moved to the [RTK-rs](https://github.com/rtk-rs) workspace.

 * [`rinex`](rinex/) is the core library
 * [`rinex-cli`](rinex-cli/) is a command line application to process RINEX, SP3 and soon Ublox, and dedicated to typical GNSS post processing.